neargye-wg21/WG21/P1944/proposal.md

 All the functions from `<cstring>` header must be marked with `constexpr`, except the `strcoll`, `strxfrm`, `strtok`, `strerror` functions.

 `strcoll`, `strxfrm` use locale that is non usable in `constexpr` context. `strtok` touches a static or global variable. `strerror` touches a thread local buffer and also can not be made `constexpr`.
+Other functions by C standard do not use locale see 7.11.1.1 [N1570].

 ### B. `std::memchr`, `std::memcmp`, `std::memchr`, `std::memset`, `std::memcpy`, `std::memmove` must have `constexpr` additions